“That’s just what you gotta do. Decide what’s important and go after it.”

 Celia’s mom thanks him.
 As they walk back to their car, they pass some cops dragging along a profanity-screaming, prison jumpsuit-attired black man thrashing against a full set of leg and arm restraints.
 The cops kick him to the ground and beat bloody him with their nightsticks, yelling for him to “shut up!
 Just shut your fucking mouth!”

 “Mothaf-aaaagh!
 You’re killin’ me!
 FUCK!
 YOU’RE KILLI ME-EEE-V-EVIL GOD ALMIGH-GOD FUCK DDDEEEEEVILL-!”

-Celia’s mom shudders, tightly takes her daughter’s arm, and briskly walks away with her.
+Celia’s mom shudders, tightly clasps her daughter’s arm, and briskly walks away with her.